arisal2/fluffy-octo-system/README.md

 - Sidekiq UI - http://localhost:3000/sidekiq
 - Sidekiq Cron UI - http://localhost:3000/sidekiq/cron
 - This application includes a feature to upload an email list, example provided with repo (email_list.csv).
-- After logging into the system visit  `http://localhost:3000/potential_users` and upload the CSV file.
+- After logging into the system, visit  `http://localhost:3000/potential_users` and upload the CSV file.
 - The Sidekiq is responsible for running a job that will send email to the list provided via the CSV file.
 All logs for the email valid and invalid will be logged in `email.log` inside the log folder.

 ## API and References